td512/Humble-Trove-Downloader/README.md

 * Why is the installer so big if the application is only 1MB or so?

-> The installer you're downloading from the CDN includes the prerequisite .NET 4.6 installer, as well as a font, and a few library the application needs
+> The installer you're downloading from the CDN includes the prerequisite .NET 4.6 installer, as well as a font, and a few libraries the application needs

 * I clicked Log In but it's doing nothing!